jonathanmeaney-lmk/Vegtabible_App/README.md

     <img src="static/screenshots/edit-recipe-button2.jpg" alt="edit-recipe-button2">

-- **iv)** Clicking on the 'Edit Recipe' button will direct the user the 'Edit Recipe' page, which includes a simple form that already includes all of the recipe details.
+- **iv)** Clicking on the 'Edit Recipe' button will direct the user to the 'Edit Recipe' page, which contains a simple form that already includes all of the recipe details.
 Here they can change/update/add/delete any of those details.
 They can then hit sumbit to confirm the changes to the recipe.
 (This will be covered in more detail in the Functionality Testing section)

     <img src="static/screenshots/edit-recipe-page1.jpg" alt="edit-recipe-page2">